SupaxInc/data-structure-and-algorithms/README.md

     **Unique uses:**

     - Uses a dictionary to map keys to a node for faster access to a node in a doubly linked list
+        - Allows for O(1) access to a specific index in a linked list
+        - Also keeps track of what keys exist in the list
-    - Uses a doubly linked list to keep track of LRU (head) and MRU (tail)
+    - Uses a doubly linked list for easy removal of nodes in a specific index
-    - Uses a dummy node for head and tail to prevent null pointers
+    - Uses a dummy node for head and tail for easy evictions/adds
     - Uses LRU eviction, when at capacity it evicts the LRU

 ## 23 - Merge K Sorted Lists